Anthony Crolla: Crolla vs. Yordan

 In August 2018, according to trainer Joe Gallagher, Vasiliy Lomachenko was interested in a possible fight with Crolla in the UK.
 On 17 September, it was reported that Crolla would return to the Manchester Arena on 10 November on the Oleksandr Usyk vs. Tony Bellew undercard.
 Indonesian boxer Daud Yordan was considered a possible opponent.
 Yordan, a former two-time IBO world champion, had a record of 38 wins, 26 by KO and 3 losses.
 On 24 September, the fight was confirmed by Hearn and was likely to be a final eliminator for the WBA lightweight title, at the time, held by Lomachenko.
 Yordan was ranked #2 by the WBO and WBA at lightweight the time.
 Crolla defeated Yordan via a 12-round unanimous decision to earn a title shot against Lomachenko.
 Crolla outworked and outboxed Yordan throughout most of the fight.
 Coming forward, Crolla was also being hit, but managed to tie Yordan up and land body shots.
 From rounds 9 through 12, Yordan was the busier fighter, and he was able to land more shots in that part of the fight than he had earlier.
 Crolla began to tire, but looked to have a good enough lead to take the decision.
 The three judges scored the fight 116–112, 116-112 and 116-112 for Crolla.
 Speaking on the fight, Crolla stated it was 'a very mature boxing performance' as he knew it would 'be a very hard 12 rounds.'
 Crolla said he'd love to fight Lomachenko in Manchester, but he 'wouldn't be disrespectful' to call out Lomachenko.

 On 30 November, the WBA confirmed that Crolla would be next in line to fight the winner of Vasiliy Lomachenko's unification fight against José Pedraza on 8 December 2018.

-Career from 2019–present

 Crolla vs. Lomachenko

 In December 2018, after Lomachenko successfully unified at lightweight, Top Rank president Todd duBoef announced Lomachenko would return to the ring on 12 April 2019 at the Staples Center in Los Angeles headlining Friday night Top Rank Boxing on ESPN.
 With Richard Commey and Isa Chaniev set to fight for the vacant IBF lightweight title, it was highly likely that the winner would fight Lomachenko in what would be Lomachenko's second unification fight.
 Top Rank intended to finalize the deal with promoter Lou DiBella, which would see Commey vs. Chaniev take place on 2 February 2019 at the Ford Center in Frisco, Texas.
 By the end of January 2019, purse bids for Lomachenko vs. Crolla were pushed back two days to 6 February 2019 with the minimum bid being $150,000.